JamboKurni/Jupyter-Notebooks/README.md

 # Jupyter-Notebooks
-Contains some of the Jupyter I have created
+Contains some of the Jupyter Notebooks I have created